huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 [Keep your identity small.](https://paulgraham.com/identity.html) Listen to constructive negative feedback and criticism.
 Seek for the truth.
 No ego.
 Be humble.
 Be coachable.
 When you let go of what you are, you become what you might be.
+Enjoy being wrong or looking/sounding “stupid” in a public setting.
+Embrace that beginner's embarrassment.
+Approach everything with a beginner's mind.